What is a Rhinoplasty?

 Ethnic Rhinoplasty

 Every ethnicity has unique, inherited features.
 While these features, including the nose, are a part of our heritage, subtle changes to the structure can dramatically enhance your overall facial appearance and balance.
-Dr. Graw performs a range of ethnic rhinoplasties in Palo Alto, particularly Asian nose reshaping.
+Dr. Graw performs a range of ethnic rhinoplasties, particularly Asian nose reshaping.
 Her delicate surgical techniques enable the ideal facial balance between the nose, eyes, and mouth from any angle.

 Marble background